Akter8/rts-cycle-conserving-rm/README.md

 * First the program inputs the required data-- task-set information and freq (and voltage) information (at the same time it checks if the data is valid).
 * Then the program sorts all the tasks and freq as required.
 * Then the program creates instances of tasks till the required time.
+* Then the program finds the static frequency and voltage for the task-set.
 * Then the program creates various data-structures related to the scheduler.
-* Using the data-structures previously defined, the program simulates the dynamic scheduling of the task-set using the given frequency (and voltage) input.
+* Using the data-structures previously defined, the program simulates the dynamic scheduling of the task-set using the given frequency (and voltage) input, also while dynamically changing the frequency and voltage at decision points of the schedule.
-* Then the program outputs the various statistics of execution of tasks.
+* Then the program outputs the schedule and the various statistics of execution of scheduler.

 ## Assumptions